This post may contain affiliate links. Please see my disclosure policy for details.

 I found that I wanted to chase my dream and my passion and found a purpose of where I wanted the direction of my life to go.

-Ever since I have been travelling miles, bashing my finger tips to the key boards, editing photos, shooting content at all hours, engaging on social media (and, getting frustrated at social media), networking and living this life of a travel blogger.
+Ever since I have been travelling miles, bashing my fingertips to the keyboards, editing photos, filming content at all hours, engaging on social media (and, getting frustrated at social media), networking and living this life of a travel blogger.

 Well, I can’t say that it has been an easy journey over the year but, what I can say is, it has been one hell of a ride!